 The Camelbak Podium Dirt Series Chill Bike Bottle includes all the standard Podium Series features, as well as a removable nozzle cap to keep dirt and grime out while you ride.
 Spann recommends this feature for mountain bikers or commuters who often bike on dusty terrain.

 - Colors: 9

-The Specialized Purist MoFlo combines several features our experts love in a bike bottle: It uses a nozzle that's leak-proof and easy to open, reducing the effort it takes to drink while riding.
-The bottle is shaped so that it's easy to grab from its cage.
+The Specialized Purist MoFlo combines a few features our experts love in a bike bottle: It uses a nozzle that's leak-proof and easy to open, reducing the effort it takes to drink while riding.
+And the bottle is shaped so that it's easy to grab from its cage.

 Additionally, this BPA-free bottle uses Purist technology to keep the inside of your bottle clean and free of mold, odor and plastic taste.
 This is a great feature for riders who are particular about the taste of their water.